Showing posts with label AI ANSWERS LIFE. Show all posts

 All the online clutter about planning your Retirement Corpus in India: Does Family Inheritance Count?

-Search for retirement planning in India and the noise is immediate, filled with SIP return projections, target numbers, and familiar headlines insisting that you need a certain ₹X crore to feel secure.
-In the middle of all this, a quiet assumption often slips in, where many people begin to believe that their retirement corpus will not come only from their own savings but will also include family inheritance, an idea that feels both logical and culturally natural.
+Search for retirement planning in India, and the noise is immediate: SIP return projections, target numbers, and familiar headlines insisting that you need a certain ₹X crore to feel secure.
+In the middle of all this, a quiet assumption often slips in: many people begin to believe that their retirement corpus will come not only from their own savings but also from family inheritance, an idea that feels both logical and culturally natural.
 However, when you look at it more closely, this part of the equation is rarely planned with the same clarity or discipline as monthly investments or fixed deposits.
 I have felt this gap quite personally, especially through the constant Google feed on my smartphone every morning, which keeps reminding me that I may not have saved enough, while at the same time leaving me uncertain about how these retirement corpus calculators actually arrive at their numbers, given that almost none of them seem to account for the certainty or uncertainty of inheritance-related assets.

 Can You Complain About a Flat Soda?
 Why Fizziness Isn’t Regulated the Way You Might Expect